 One of our weekly features in our postgame coverage is to take a look back at how Indiana’s true freshmen performed in Saturday’s game.

-Multiple Hoosier freshmen saw action against Bowling Green for the second game in a row.
+Multiple Hoosier freshmen saw action against Michigan State.